Groovy: Movies, television, and video games

-An early use of the word is in the trailer to the 1947 film Miracle on 34th Street, which depicts various viewers reactions to the films, wherein a few of the younger viewers use the word “groovy” to describe the film.
+An early mainstream use of the word is in the trailer to the 1947 film Miracle on 34th Street, which depicts various viewers' reactions to the film, including a young person who describes it as “groovy.”

 The term was also part of the title of a TV program called The Groovy Show, which ran from 1967 to 1970.
 There was also an American TV cartoon show called Groovie Goolies, which ran from 1970 to 1972.

 By the early 1970s, the word was commonplace in American TV advertisements aimed at young audiences, as exemplified by the slogan "Feeling groovy, just had my Cheerios."

 An early ironic use of the term appears in the title of the 1974 film The Groove Tube, which satirized the American counterculture of the time.

 The term was later used jokingly in films such as Evil Dead II, Army of Darkness, and the Austin Powers films, as well as in the Duke Nukem 3D video game.